PeterVantomme/pdf_processor/README.md

 - OpenCV for transforming QR-image
 - Django & Django REST Framework for API interface
 - Numpy and Pandas for Array/DataFrame manipulation

-## TODO:
-- Fix bug w docker compose: Error response from daemon: The system cannot find the file specified (Probably caused by Nginx configuration within Docker or Docker itself not finding image)